Hans Albert Hohnfeldt: Early life

 After attending high school in Danzig and then in Neustadt in West Prussia, Hohnfeldt graduated in 1915 and became a war volunteer.
 He served during World War I in the West Prussian Foot Artillery Regiment 17, and was discharged in 1918 with the rank of Vizefeldwebel of the reserves, having earned the Iron Cross second class.
 Around 1919–1920, he served in the Freikorps with the Marinebrigade Ehrhardt.
-From 1919 - 1921 he studied law and economics at the University of Berlin.
-In November 1922 he entered the civil service of the Free City of Danzig as a tax administration officer.
+From 1919 to 1921, he studied law and economics at the University of Berlin.
+In November 1922, he entered the civil service of the Free City of Danzig as a tax administration officer.

-In 1923 Hohnfeldt joined the Nazi Party but it was soon banned in the aftermath of the Beer Hall Putsch.
-He then became the first Danzig branch chairman of the antisemitic and Völkisch German Social Party, and in January 1924 became a member of the Danzig Volkstag (parliament).
+In 1923, Hohnfeldt joined the Nazi Party but it was soon banned in the aftermath of the Beer Hall Putsch.
+He then became the first Danzig branch chairman of the antisemitic and Völkisch German Social Party and, in January 1924, became a member of the Danzig Volkstag (parliament).